mmoult/SPIRV-Interpreter/README.md

 - Be provided under the same license as the project (MPL 2.0).
 - Follow the coding style.
 We recommend using clang-format (see [.clang-format](src/.clang-format)).
 - Be well-documented and have test cases (in `examples` and/or `test` directories).
-- Not break other test cases.
-Include the results of `test/example-runner.py` in your request.
+- Not break other code.
+Include the results of running `test/example-runner.py` and `tests` in requests as proof.

 ### License
 Full license terms are in [LICENSE.md](LICENSE.md).